 CONCLUSION: LA shape is an independent predictor of recurrence after AF ablation.
 When combined with LA fibrosis, shape analysis using PBM may improve patient selection for ablation.

 Bieging, Erik T; Morris, Alan; Wilson, Brent D; McGann, Christopher J; Marrouche, Nassir F; and Cates, Joshua, "Left atrial shape predicts recurrence after atrial fibrillation catheter ablation."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 305.